muskankhedia/gistlog-extension/README.md

 Gistlog: [https://github.com/tighten/gistlog](https://github.com/tighten/gistlog)

+To know more about usage of gistlog: [Watch this](https://youtu.be/nj1sRYdcXZ8)

 # Installation

 For now, the extension hasn't been published in chrome store.
 You can clone the extension and load it as unpacked extension.